solislemuslab/tropical-stethoscope/scripts/readme.md

+The files in this folder provide similar functions as those in the `example` folder.
+The files here are used to run similar jobs on HTCondor repeatedly for the data analyses presented in the manuscript.
+If you are interested to try out our methods or use our neural network model in your own data, please follow the steps in the `example` folder.

 ## Files description

 ### Jupyter Notebooks:

-`dataset_creation.ipynb`: the notebook to create the dataset in hdf5 format
+`dataset_creation.ipynb`: the notebook to create the dataset in hdf5 format.

 `classification_with_augmentation.ipynb`: the notebook for classifiaction model with augmentation functions.

-`figures.ipynb`: the notebook to plot figures
+`figures.ipynb`: the notebook to plot figures.

 ### Python scripts: